 Amursk POX-2 is designed for processing double-refractory ore and aimed to make 100% of the Company’s refractory ore to be processed in-house.

 POX-2 differs from POX-1 in the way that it will operate at two-times higher pressure and 40 *C higher temperature, and it will use a larger and more advanced autoclave (one of the biggest in the world), lined with titanium rather than brick.
-Total capital costs for the project in
+Total capital costs for the project in 2019-2021 are estimated at US$ 431 million.

 The new plant will be located next to the existing POX facility in Amursk so it will benefit from sharing some of the external infrastructure (gas main, access road, water main) while additional electricity supply will be provided through a new dedicated power line from the regional grid.